 My blog I've ignored for 2 years while attending the Brandcenter

-While dealing with the grief of losing a member of our family I realized I had no idea how I was going to talk to our kids about this.
+While dealing with the grief of losing a member of our family, I realized I had no idea how I was going to talk to our kids about this.
 Would I even have to talk about this?
-How much does a 4 and two year old really pay attention to?
-It’s not like she slept in their room or they even really played together.
+How much does a 4 and two-year-old pay attention?
+It’s not like she slept in their room or they even played together.
 Maybe…they won’t even notice?

-These were the thoughts that go through someone’s head when it’s not screwed on right.
+These were the thoughts that go through someone’s head when it’s not in the right place.

 But, there was one factor at play that fed my delusion.
 We were headed to San Diego the day after we said goodbye.
-Ruby was scheduled to go to the kennel for a week and our boys were headed to their grandparent’s house.
-For a four year old with a poor understanding of time – that was an eternity.
+Ruby was scheduled to go to the kennel for a week, and our boys headed to their grandparent’s house.
+For a four-year-old with a poor understanding of time – that was an eternity.

-After returning from San Diego we were excited to see the boys but a tad apprehensive about any questions about where Ruby was.
-Their initial excitement to see us also bought us additional time to figure out what to say if/when they asked.
-We didn’t really come up with anything.
+After returning from San Diego, we were excited to see the boys but a tad apprehensive about any questions about where Ruby was.
+Their initial excitement to see us also brought us additional time to figure out what to say if/when they asked.
+We didn’t come up with anything.
 We instead took a “see if they ever bring it up” strategy.

 (Up until this point I was still rooting for them to never ask about the dog.
 I even went so far as to remove the dog bed, bowls and any evidence we ever had a dog.
 For a moment, I thought it might work.
 I know.
 I was delusional. )